roydejong/EscPosEmulator/README.md

 - Binds to a TCP/IP interface and listens for ESC/POS commands
 - Logs commands and visually represents the resulting receipt(s)

 👷 This is a work in progress.
-Use at your own risk.
+It's also pretty experimental.
+Use at your own risk and keep your expectations low. :)

 ## Supported commands